My Funny Valentine

 “exceptionally beautiful piece of work…meticulously scripted characters shot through with contradictions…simply superb” – Jo Ledingham, Vancouver Courier

 A death goes far beyond its immediate surroundings: it echoes through a community.
 On February 11, 2008, in California, 14-year-old Lawrence King asked his classmate Brandon McInerney to be his valentine.
 The next day, McInerney shot King twice in the head.
 After being declared brain-dead, but left on life support, King passed away on February 14, 2008 – Valentine’s Day.

 From the headlines of this tragedy, Dave Deveau created his haunting, moving, and strangely comedic play that cracks open the greater humanity of a community trying to heal a wound.
-Presented as a series of monologues, My Funny Valentine is a critically acclaimed, Jessie-nominated, one-man play that enters the minds of six people on the fringes of this shocking murder that will affect them forever.
+Presented as a series of monologues, My Funny Valentine is a critically acclaimed, Jessie-nominated, one-man play that enters the minds of seven people on the fringes of this shocking murder that will affect them forever.
 The audience is invited to search through the confusing and chaotic implications of this death to find their own humanity as the story explores the effects of hate and polarization in the wake of this horrible act and the ripple effect it has in its aftermath.

 In a marathon performance, Conor Wylie ably inhabits each character over the course of 85 minutes, pausing only for breath or the occasional, rehearsed sip of water.
 Dressed in neutral jogging pants and an open button-down over a T-shirt, he uses a totem-like prop such as a notebook or a candy bar to channel each character, alternating between high camp and quiet earnestness, rage and helplessness.

 - Helen, who taught the dead student years prior, has become an advocate for changes in how schools navigate “problem” children;